digitallyinduced/ihp/Guide/package-management.markdown

     haskellEnv
 ```

 If running, stop your development server.
 Now run `make -B .envrc`.
-This will install imagemagick locally to your project.
+This will install ImageMagick locally to your project.

 When you are inside the project with your terminal, you can also call `imagemagick` to see that it's available.